Graduate Study Awards

 Due to the involved processes surrounding preparatory activities, applications, nominations, and recommendations for these awards, most of which involve significant participation on the part of multiple faculty members, King’s students desiring to apply must contact the Academic Affairs Office (firstname.lastname@example.org) to discuss their applications at least one year prior to the application deadline, and earlier if possible.
 Students are strongly encouraged to begin planning for the elements needed to succeed in these applications sometime during their first year at King’s.

-Deadline: Online applications are open from approximately May 1-October 15 each year, but please check the Fulbright website well in advance for specific deadlines.
-The King’s College has its own internal deadlines as well.
+Online applications are open from approximately May 1-October 15 each year, but please check the Fulbright website well in advance for specific deadlines.
+Students complete the application process on their own.
+Advice is available from The King’s College upon request.

-General Eligibility: U.S. Citizen at the time of application.
-A conferred bachelor’s degree or equivalent before start of the grant.
-(In the creative and performing arts four years of professional training and/or experience meets the basic eligibility requirement); must be in good health; sufficient proficiency in the written and spoken language of the host country sufficient to communicate with the people and carry out the proposed study/research.
+U.S. Citizen at the time of application.
+A conferred bachelor’s degree or equivalent before the start of the grant.
+(In the creative and performing arts, four years of professional training and/or experience meets the basic eligibility requirement); must be in good health; proficiency in the written and spoken language of the host country sufficient to communicate with the people and carry out the proposed study/research.
 See also https://us.fulbrightonline.org/about/eligibility.

 Intercollegiate Studies Institute Fellowships

-Deadline: For US citizens, generally early October each year for study the following year.
+For US citizens, generally early October each year for study the following year.
 Please check the Gates-Cambridge website well in advance for specific deadlines including those for non-US citizens: https://www.gatescambridge.org/apply/deadlines.
-Please note that there are no internal approvals or processes for the Gates-Cambridge that are conducted by The King’s College.
-Students complete the application process on their own, though advice is available from The King’s College upon request.
+Students complete the application process on their own.
+Advice is available from The King’s College upon request.

 James Madison Graduate Fellowship

-Deadline: Typically March 1st each year, but please check the website (link below) well in advanced to confirm.
+Typically March 1st each year, but please check the website (link below) well in advance to confirm.